Skin rash after eating asparagus? What could be behind it?

 An allergic reaction to asparagus is rare but possible.
 What symptoms indicate this and who are the people who are particularly at risk.

 Asparagus season has begun.
 What many eagerly anticipated poses health risks to others.
-Allergists and dermatologists warn that vegetables can cause allergic reactions in people with the appropriate predisposition.
-Symptoms appear on the skin or in the digestive tract.
+Allergists and dermatologists warn that vegetables can cause allergic reactions in people with the appropriate predisposition. the Symptoms appear on the skin Or in the digestive system.

 Asparagus: Highly sought after, but in rare cases also causes allergic reactions

 Asparagus is very healthy.
-Because it contains a lot of potassium, vitamins and valuable secondary plant substances.
-Some, including anthocyanins or carotenoids, are loud Federal Center for Nutrition (BZfE) It is even said to have anti-cancer and anti-bacterial effects.
+Because it contains a lot of potassium and vitamins Valuable secondary plant materials.
+Some, including anthocyanins or carotenoids, are loud Federal Center for Nutrition (BZfE) Even one Anti-cancer and anti-bacterial effects He said.
 In addition, the stem of the vegetable is low in calories and fat and stimulates digestion and kidney activity thanks to its high fiber and asparagine content.

 Don’t miss anything: you can find everything related to health in the regular newsletter sent by our health experts on the 24vita.de website.

 However, in rare cases, vegetables are not tolerated.
-Anyone with a severe allergy to nickel should be careful when peeling sticks.
+Anyone who has clarity Nickel allergy suffers, you should be careful when peeling the stems.
 Because asparagus has a relatively high percentage of nickel and can lead to such allergic reactions in people with nickel allergies.
 German pharmacy newspaper (Daz) Warn.
-Nickel allergy is a contact allergy and is high European Allergy Research Foundation (ECARF) Due to painful skin eczema that occurs hours to days after contact with allergens.
+Nickel allergy is a contact allergy And show themselves loudly European Allergy Research Foundation (ECARF) Through painful skin eczema that occurs hours to days after skin contact Allergens Speak fall appear.

 The first signs of contact allergy are: